fsprojects/FSharp.Formatting/docs/sidebyside/sideextensions.md

 $ k_{n+1} = n^2 + k_n^2 - k_{n-1} $.
 Alternatively,
 you can also use `$$`.

-To use block LaTex, start a new parapgraph, with the first line marked as `$$$` (no close `$$$`):
+To use block LaTex, start a new paragraph, with the first line marked as `$$$` (no close `$$$`):

 $$$